 How to Download

-If you’re using a smartphone you can find Avast on either the Google Play store for Android devices, or the App Store for iOS devices with a quick search.
-Installing Avast on these devices requires only a simple tap of the ‘get app’ button.
+If you’re using a smartphone Android or iOS device, you can find Zoom on either the Google Play store or the App Store respectively by opening the store app and searching for ‘Zoom’ and clicking the download button.

 How to Install